einpraegsam/powermailextended/readme.md

 # Changelog

+- 5.0.0 Update for powermail 8.x with TYPO3 10
 - 4.0.0 Update for powermail 5.3 or newer
 - 3.3.0 Update Parsley JavaScript Validator
 - 3.2.1 Small bugfix